 15. If a majority of the OG votes in favour of the DP’s proposed course of action, that course of action and censure (if appropriate) is upheld.

 16. Any individual in the LLA who is subject to any censure has the right of appeal.
-This appeal will be in writing with the individual having the right to attend a meeting of an Appeals Panel (also appointed by the GCC) to present their defence verbally.
+This appeal will be in writing with the individual having the right to attend a meeting of an Appeals Panel (also appointed by the GCC), to be accompanied by an advocate or supporter and to present their defence verbally.
 Members of the Appeals Panel will not include anyone who served on the Disciplinary Panel which heard the case now subject to appeal.
 Once again members who are subject to any conflict of interest will not be included in the Appeals Panel.